brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 * [w.1]{.pnum} it has consteval-only type,
 * [w.#]{.pnum} it is an immediate function,
-* [w.#]{.pnum} any constituent reference refers to an immediate function or an immediate object,
+* [w.#]{.pnum} any constituent reference refers to an immediate entity,
-* [w.#]{.pnum} any constituent pointer points to an immediate function or an immediate object,
+* [w.#]{.pnum} any constituent pointer points to an immediate entity,
 * [w.#]{.pnum} any constituent value of pointer-to-member type designates an immediate function.

 [x]{.pnum} An *immediate object* is an object or subobject that was either initialized by an immediate value or declared by an immediate variable.
+An *immediate entity* is an immediate function or an immediate object.

 [y]{.pnum} An *immediate variable* is